The Fifth Estate

 But India is a country with significant populations of religious minorities.
 Among other religious groups, especially Muslims, and among some concerned Hindu Indians too, there is deep concern about the rising tide of Hindu nationalism in the population.
 Of particular concern are Modi’s alignment with the extremist nationalist groups, his history of turning a blind-eye to acts of right-wing violence and vigilantism and the growing culture of media censorship.

-Join authors Shashi Tharoor, Meena Kandasamy and Barkha Dutt as they talk politics and religion in the world’s largest democracy.
+Join authors Shashi Tharoor and Meena Kandasamy as they talk politics and religion in the world’s largest democracy.
+(Barkha Dutt will no longer be appearing at Melbourne Writers Festival.)

 Presented in partnership with Melbourne Writers Festival.